-A: The underwriting criteria scoring procedure is the algorithm embedded in the Underwriting Criteria Score Calculator adopted by the Life Actuarial (A) Task Force and maintained on the Society of Actuaries website (https://www.soa.org/Research/Experience-Study/Ind-Life/Valuation/relativerisktool.aspx).
-The tool found at this site is called the "Relative Risk Tool (RR Tool)."
+A: The underwriting criteria scoring procedure is the algorithm embedded in the Underwriting Criteria Score Calculator adopted by the Life Actuarial (A) Task Force and maintained on the Society of Actuaries website.4 The tool found at this site is called the "Relative Risk Tool (RR Tool)."
 Risk classes are scored based on the specific underwriting criteria used by a company.